patrickmineault/xcorr-notebooks/README.md

 # xcorr-notebooks
-An ongoing collection of ipython notebooks on neuroscience, machine learning & computer science from [xcorr: computational neuroscience](https://xcorr.net).
+An ongoing collection of ipython notebooks and interactive visualizations on neuroscience, machine learning & computer science from [xcorr: computational neuroscience](https://xcorr.net).

 By Patrick Mineault, PhD